HelgeGehring/femwell/docs/source/math/maxwell.rst

 where :math:`R` is the radius of curvature in :math:`x`-direction.

-See discussion on choice of R:cite:`Masi:10`
+See discussion on choice of R in :cite:`Masi:10`